Ojhkmhoiuyhi/copy_clickup-mcp-server/CONTRIBUTING.md

 - Include JSDoc comments for public APIs
 - Write unit tests for new functionality

+### Linting Issues

+The project currently has some linting issues that need to be fixed:

+1. **String Quotes**: Use single quotes for strings instead of double quotes.
+2. **Unused Variables**: Remove or use all declared variables.
+3. **Console Statements**: Remove all `console.log` statements from production code.
+4. **Any Types**: Avoid using the `any` type when possible.
+Specify more precise types.

+You can run `npm run lint --fix` to automatically fix some of these issues.
+The CI workflow currently skips the linting step to allow for successful builds while these issues are being addressed.

 ## Adding New Features

 ### Adding New ClickUp API Functionality